 The Process section displays the following information:

 - Process Path: The name and location of the process found by the Flight Recorder.
 Click a process path to view a visual representation of the selected process.
 Each node is selectable with slide-out details, including Raw Event info.
 This shows details just like the Process Graph for Suspicious Activity Details.
-For information on the Process Graph, see Suspicious Activity Details in Malwarebytes Endpoint Detection and Response.
+For information on the Process Graph, see Suspicious Activity Details in Endpoint Detection and Response.

 - Endpoint: The name of the endpoint.